-But what about the places that get blown up for six months and then aren’t cool anymore as soon as everyone decides to move onto the new shiny thing?
-A lot of those places are still great.
+But what about the places that get blown up for six months, until everyone decides to move on to the next shiny new thing?
+A lot of those places are still absolutely excellent.
 Let’s not allow them to become the N64 you stashed in your drawer when Playstation came out.
-We all remember how that went – the N64’s never went away because they’re still great, particularly Mario Kart.
+We all remember how that went – the N64s never went away because they’re still great, particularly Mario Kart.

-With that in mind, we present The Cool List, featuring still-excellent restaurants that are no longer “hot,” but definitely still cool.
+With that in mind, we present an updated version of The Cool List, featuring still-excellent restaurants that are no longer “hot,” but definitely still cool.

 Too many people overlook this place.
 Maybe because it’s been around a while, maybe because it doesn’t take reservations, but most likely because it’s located on the Magnificent Mile and walking over there always seems like such a terrible idea.
 It’s a very good place for out-of-towners to visit while they’re in the neighborhood, but it’s also more than that - it deserves to be thought of as a destination spot, too.
 The Mediterranean small plates are great, and the space is lively enough that it’s always a good time.
 Especially when you come for dinner and sit at the bar.
 Which is what you should do.